 [Repealed, 25 SR 805]

-A professional license shall be renewed according to the rules of the Professional Educator Licensing and Standards Board governing professional licensure.
+A school counselor license issued under subpart 2 or 2a shall be renewed according to the rules of the Professional Educator Licensing and Standards Board governing professional licensure.

 The requirements in this part for licensure as a school counselor for providing school counseling services to students in kindergarten through grade 12 are effective on September 1, 2001, and thereafter.